c-edwards-eco/Digital-Twin-3/README.md

 - **Papa Parse** — client-side parsing of Power BI CSV exports.
 - **R** — generation and processing of the static wall geometry and configuration data.
 - **`sf`** — creation and manipulation of spatial geometry in R.
-- **Excel** — source format for the manually defined wall matrix and small configuration datasets (e.g. Expo areas).
+- **Excel** — source format for the manually defined wall matrix and small configuration datasets (e.g. Expo areas, faculty colors).
 - **SAP Power BI** — export of current library catalogue metadata used to reconstruct the collection at runtime.
 - **GitHub Pages** — hosting of the static public application.